Measurement Error Models for Spatial Network Lattice Data: Analysis of Car Crashes in Leeds: Data

-The most important benefit of road networks downloaded from TomTom Traffic Stats is that the provider links the geographic data to traffic counts that, according to the official documentation, are estimated at the segment level using \textit{``anonymous signals from connected car in-dash navigation systems, portable navigation devices and anonymous GPS-equipped mobile phones"}.
-They are collected from \textit{``600 million devices in use globally, generating over 3.5 billion kilometres of GPS measurements every single day in over 80 countries"} \footnote{Source: \url{https://support.move.tomtom.com/faq-data-source-quality/}}.
-Clearly, the estimates obtained from TomTom Move suffer some underreporting being a sample of the true traffic volumes and they might be affected by spatially structured and unstructured random errors.
-Hence, this variable will be included in the road safety models using a spatial measurement error correction, as explained in Section~\ref{sec:methods}.
-Figure~\ref{fig:tomtom_crashes_counts} displays the estimated traffic volumes that occurred in the road network of Leeds from 1st of January 2019 to 31st of December 2019.
-First, we notice that the traffic counts are provided at an extremely detailed level of spatial resolution that allows us to define a measurement error model at the network lattice level.
-Then, we can see that the values have a large variability, ranging from 180 to, approximately, 4.5M units.
-Unsurprisingly, the highest values are recorded for motorways and major roads, indicating a high correlation level between the two thematic values (i.e. FRC classes and TomTom counts).
-Finally, due to traffic data availability, we developed our analysis considering only one year of historical data.
-However, it should be considered that annual traffic flows are reasonably stable, hence we do not expect any major difference if average values calculated over a larger period, as the one considered for accident data, were included in the statistical model \citep{boulieri2017space}.
+Figure~\ref{fig:tomtom_crashes_counts} displays the estimates of the traffic volumes in the road network of Leeds from the 1st of January 2019 to the 31st of December 2019.
+First, we notice that the traffic counts are provided at an extremely detailed spatial resolution that let us define a measurement error model at the network lattice level.
+We can also see that the values have a large variability, ranging from 180 to, approximately, 4.5M units.
+Unsurprisingly, the highest values are recorded for motorways and major roads, indicating a high correlation level between the two variables (i.e. FRC classes and TomTom counts).
+Finally, we point out that due to traffic data availability, we developed our analysis considering only one year of historical data.
+However, it should be considered that annual traffic flows are reasonably stable; hence we do not expect any major difference in the model results if traffic values were aggregated over a larger period \parencite{boulieri2017space}.